osurc-underwater-electrical/osurc-underwater-electrical.github.io/docs/_media/README.md

-The images are stored on a cloud CDN to reduce the size of repository but still provide a central location for image sources.
+The images are stored on a CDN to reduce the size of repository but still provide a central location for image sources.

 Use an html <img> tag to include an image from there like this (changing the src of course):